Anne Rosellini: Early life and career

-New York
+Producing and screenwriting career

 In New York, Rosellini began to collaborate with Debra Granik, who at the time was writing a feature film and sought a producer.
 The project eventuated as Down to the Bone, released in 2004, which was produced by Rosellini and co-written and directed by Granik.
 Rosellini went on to produce the 2007 horror film Cthulhu before returning to work with Granik on a second feature together.
 After reading Daniel Woodrell's book Winter's Bone, Rosellini and Granik decided to write a screenplay based on the manuscript together.
 Rosellini had no prior experience in screenwriting, but she has said, "I didn't have the money to hire a writer, so I just decided to do it myself."
 The film, Winter's Bone, which was produced by Rosellini, took several years to write, cast and film, and was released in 2010.
 It received a multitude of accolades, including four Academy Award nominations and seven Independent Spirit Award nominations.
 Of those, Rosellini was personally nominated for the Academy Awards for Best Picture and Best Adapted Screenplay, and the Spirit Award for Best Screenplay.
 Rosellini and Granik also won a Humanitas Prize for Sundance Feature Films.

 In 2013, Rosellini and Granik were collaborating on another film adaptation of a book as well as a documentary film.